moj-analytical-services/laurium/README.md

 # 3. Build prompt with automatic schema integration
 system_message = prompts.create_system_message(
     base_message="You are a sentiment analysis assistant.
-Use 1 for positive sentiment, 0 for negative sentiment.", keywords=["positive", "negative"],
+Use 1 for positive" "sentiment, 0 for negative sentiment.",
+    keywords=["positive", "negative"],
 )